Maria-Clara-Bertoli/Document-Data-Capture/README.md

 ## ✨ Usage Examples

 The `essay.ipynb` file located in the `./essay/` directory contains examples of how to interact with the agent.

-## 📂 Directory Structure

-Will be included soon.